Seven Process Must-Do Items – Begin with the Basics

 • For example, voice-activated automation improves workflow efficiency.
 In addition, it is highly effective when connecting different platforms.

 Organisations reaching global audiences through online platforms need a workforce that can function around the clock to provide customer support to different time zones.
-More futuristic BPA solutions, where AI bots and humans can operate together to create an organisation that never sleeps, is on the horizon.
+More futuristic BPA solutions are on the horizon, where AI bots and humans can operate together to create an organisation that never sleeps.

 6: Managing Risks

-A good process is where we have assessed the inherent risks, built the appropriate controls, and ensured clear accountability and transparency in the whole landscape.
+A good process is one in which we have assessed the inherent risks, built the appropriate controls, and ensured clear accountability and transparency throughout.

-The Loughridge Transformations framework illustrated here suits all sizes and complexities of organisations.
+The Loughridge Transformations framework illustrated here suits organisations of all sizes and complexities.

 Risk Assessment